3. And Now For The Truth

 Just so long as all of your “servings” come from the fresh and wholesome fruit and vegetable group, then eat what you desire and don’t be afraid to reach for “second helpings.”

-Home > Lesson 84 - The Basic Four Diet
+- 5. The Life Science Basic Four Food Group Diet